 plt.plot(distances)

-For my data set, the sorted distances produces a k-distance elbow plot that looks like this:
+For this data set, the sorted distances produce a k-distance elbow plot that looks like this:

 The ideal value for ε will be equal to the distance value at the “crook of the elbow”, or the point of maximum curvature.
 This point represents the optimization point where diminishing returns are no longer worth the additional cost.
 This concept of diminishing returns applies here because while increasing the number of clusters will always improve the fit of the model, it also increases the risk that overfitting will occur.